 The tunnels currently are used for storage and can hold 2.3 billion gallons.
-When totally complete, the reservoirs will add 15.15 billion gallons of capacity, but it will still be possible for the system to fill during extreme storms.
+The completed reservoirs will add 14.8 billion gallons of capacity but it will still be possible for the system to fill during extreme storms.

 What causes sewer backups?